 After the fall of the uprising, the Gray family continued to play a significant role in contemporary politics.
 In 1508 George de Gray, Earl of Kent sold the castle to the Crown.
 Although king Henry VIII briefly gave Ruthin to his illegitimate son, Henry Fitzroy, the castle remained royal until the 17th century.
 It was not until 1632 that it was sold by Karol I to Sir Thomas Myddleton of Chirk.
 At that time the fortifications of the castle were neglected and only the outbreak of the civil war in 1642, caused that it was quickly restored.
 In 1646, the royalist garrison of Ruthin was besieged by Parliament’s troops under General Major Thomas Mytton.
 The castle lasted 11 weeks, until the threat of undermining, forced the defenders to surrender.
 To prevent further use of the castle, it was deliberately destroyed in 1648.
 The ruins were abandoned, until in 1826 the Myddleton family built a house in the south-eastern part of the castle.

-The castle was erected on the plan of a pentagon at the top of a rock ridge.
-It consisted of a pentagonal upper ward (inner ward) and a lower rectangular shaped ward (outer ward).
+The castle was erected on the plan of a pentagon at the top of the rocky elevation of red sandstone, surrounded by a wide ditch.
+It consisted of a pentagonal upper ward (inner ward) measuring approximately 105 x 75 meters and a lower rectangular shaped ward (outer ward) measuring 73 x 49 meters.
 They were separated by a defensive wall and a wide dry moat.
 The only connection between both parts of the castle was possible with a spiral staircase embedded in a small turret pressed into the northern corner of the moat.